Sara Daneshpour is a 2013 Laureate of the ProLiance

 Russian Music Piano Competition, and 1st prize of

 the 2003 Beethoven Society of America Competition.

-and extensively has studied under the direction of Dr. Oleg
+She has studied under the direction of Leon Fleisher at

 Ms. Daneshpour has performed not only in her native

 city of Washington DC, but also in New York,